 United States Attorney David.
 J. Hickton has restructured the U.S. Attorney's Office to focus attorney expertise and resources on specific categories of crimes and to more evenly distribute the caseload and levels of experience throughout the office.

-	The Criminal Division is comprised of four comprehensive Sections: Civil Rights and Exploitation, National Security, Violent Crimes, and Fraud and Corruption.
+The Criminal Division is comprised of three comprehensive Sections: Civil Rights, Exploitation & Corruption, National Security and Cyber, and Violent Crimes.

 The Civil Division is comprised of two sections: Defensive Litigation and Affirmative Civil Enforcement.
 The main office in Pittsburgh is responsible for all civil litigation in the District, including Erie and Johnstown, with the exception of Social Security Disability Claims.

 The Defensive Litigation Section is responsible for defending the United States, its agencies, and its employees in all civil matters in district court and when necessary in state court.
 This includes subpoena enforcement as well as resisting disclosure in state criminal or civil proceedings where the United States is not a party.
 The primary responsibilities of this section are torts (medical malpractice, excessive force, wrongful arrest, personal injury, etc.); employment discrimination; constitutional challenges; and program litigation, i.e. review of administrative or federal agency actions.
 In addition to purely defensive representation, this Section also represents the United States and its agencies in bankruptcy court, generally as creditors.